devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 Select the appropriate filter and pass the value in the form of regex and then click on **Create Pipeline**.

 ![](../../../.gitbook/assets/ci-pipeline-9.png)

+This option doesn't work if tags are created before creating the CI pipeline. `Tag creation` option works only with new tag creation i.e created after creating CI pipeline.

 ### Advanced Options
 When you click on the advanced options button which can be seen at the bottom-left of the screen, you can see some more configuration options which includes pipeline execution, stages and scan for vulnerabilities.